Abayomiokojie/resume-analyzer/README.md

 ## <a name="introduction">✨ Introduction</a>

-AI-powered Resume Analyzer built with React, React Router, and Puter.js.
+This is Zand, an AI-powered Resume Analyzer built with React, React Router, and Puter.js.
 Features seamless authentication, secure resume upload and storage, and intelligent candidate-job matching through AI evaluations.
 Provides tailored feedback and ATS scores for each listing, all within a clean, reusable UI.

 ## <a name="tech-stack">⚙️ Tech Stack</a>